kpriyanshu2003/ScriptScrutinize/README.md

 ## Info

 1. The Project is using PostgreSQL instead of MySQL, as there are no deployment options for MySQL ( if avaliable are paid ).
+But, built it initially using MySQL.
 2. The Database is deployed on Reder ( maybe it will take time to load the first time )